-My name is James Sercombe and I’m privileged to have been the pastor at Crickhowell Evangelical Church since 2006.
-I’m very happily married to Martha, a specialist health visitor in the valleys, and we’ve two grown up children.
+My name is James Sercombe and I’ve been the pastor at Crickhowell Evangelical Church since 2006.
+I’m happily married to Martha, a specialist health visitor in the valleys, and we’ve two grown up children.

-Long story short, another sermon shook me to the core.
-After a few more days reflecting and stewing on it, I turned away from living for myself and turned to follow Jesus, asking him to forgive my sin and give me a new start.
-To think that God so loved and cared for this insignificant brat, that he’d send his Son Jesus to our world, revealing himself to humanity and declaring himself to be the saviour we all need.
-It was amazing to find out that having living sinlessly, Jesus died purposefully and sacrificially, paying the price and taking the penalty for my wrongdoing.
+A new chap started attending our church, and became a good friend.
+He was tidy – a proper rugby bloke, though he’d recently become a born-again Christian.
+He’d often tell me his story and answer all my questions about Jesus.
+Believe it or not, church sermons started to shock me, and after time reflecting on what I was hearing, I turned away from my own dreams and ambitions and decided to follow Jesus.
+I asked him to forgive my sin and give me a new start, and he did.
+To think that God so loved this world, that he’d send his Son, Jesus, revealing himself to humanity and declaring himself to be the saviour we all need.
+It was amazing finding out that having lived sinlessly, Jesus died purposefully and sacrificially, paying the price and taking away the penalty for my wrongdoing.
 With God’s help, the story continues, bumps and all.

-Martha and my eyes met across a crowded room during our first week at Trinity College.
-I was training as a Primary School teacher and she, a nurse.
-By the end of my four-year course, we were qualified, married and had a little Hannah on the way.
-After a few years teaching, working in the civil service and then as a chaplain, I was ordained and inducted as a church minister here, set aside to preach and share the good news of Jesus with everyone.
+After a few years teaching, working in the civil service and then as a university chaplain, I became the church minister here, set aside to share the good news of Jesus with everyone.

 I count myself privileged to serve alongside a team of 30 others here in Crickhowell, all committed to pointing others to the Lord Jesus.
-I’d be very happy to catch you for a coffee in town or an English tea in bone china and explain a little more.
+I’d be very happy to catch you for a coffee in town or an English tea in bone china.
 I’d be happy to meet you in the pub for a drink and a chat, or you’d be welcome to come to our home for a quieter, more private conversation with Martha.